 Looking to get involved in the cryptocurrency markets?
 With Bitcoin’s price booming, many people are excited about the current and future prospects of “crypto.”
-Here are some ways you can buy Bitcoin, Litecoin, Namecoin, Peercoin, using government issued money or other cryptocurrencies.
+Here are some ways you can buy Bitcoin, Litecoin, and Ethereum using government issued money or other cryptocurrencies.
 In general, the easiest way to get any cryptocurrency is to first buy Bitcoin, and then trade for the altcoins (though this is not true for Litecoin and Ethereum, which can be purchased on Coinbase).

 Armed with only a bank account, you can buy Bitcoin, LTC, Ethereum or Bitcoin Cash from Coinbase fairly quickly and easily.
 Bitcoin has instant verification with Chase bank, so it’s the recommended choice if you have a few bank accounts.
-If you can’t afford a full Bitcoin (roughly $1000), don’t worry, you can buy portions of the cryptocoins as well.
+If you can’t afford a full Bitcoin, don’t worry, you can buy portions of the cryptocoins as well.
 They’re not like shares.
 Most cryptocurrencies have divisible units.
 A Bitcoin, for instance, can be divided into 100 million parts, each called a “Satoshi,” named after Bitcoin’s creator.

 Coinbase also services these other countries: Singapore, Australia, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Finland, Greece, Hungary, Ireland, Italy, Jersey, Latvia, Liechtenstein, Malta, Monaco, Netherlands, Norway, Portugal, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom, and Canada.